gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 3. The current UTC time is reported to Azure IoT using a Device Twin Binding property named **DeviceResetUTC**.

-4. The Direct Method responds back with an HTTP status code and a response message and the device is reset.
+4. The Direct Method responds back with an HTTP status code and a response message

+5. The device is reset.

-5. Azure IoT Central queries and displays the Device Twin reported property **DeviceResetUTC**.
+6. Azure IoT Central queries and displays the Device Twin reported property **DeviceResetUTC**.

 ![](resources/azure-sphere-method-and-twin.png)